jacobvarner/100-days-of-code/r1-log.md

 ### R1D32

 Did more work on the [Flexbox Cheat Sheet](https://codepen.io/jacobvarner/full/VBEWyb/) which actually meant filling in content on the site and adding styles to each of the eamples.
 I made it through the first three properties: flex-direction, justify-content, and align-items.

+### R1D33

+Finished the [Flexbox Cheat Sheet](https://codepen.io/jacobvarner/pen/VBEWyb) for my reference later.
+The last few sections were straightforward to fill out, but I got stuck on trying to make my links in the footer rotate like the navigation links but eventually figured out that I couldn't use transform on the inline element.